Attendance is compulsory for timetabled events that are part of your course.

 You will need to report the date(s) and reason for your absence.
 Online reporting will guide you when supporting evidence is required.

 The reporting system also communicates your absence to the module organiser/lecturer, thus providing information needed for the School to support you.

 Students may be subject to disciplinary action for absences recorded without a valid reason.

 Absences do not affect the due date of your assessments unless they are a result of circumstances that also affect your ability to submit a piece of coursework by the due date.
-If this is the case, complete an Extenuating Circumstances Report Form to apply for an extension.
+If this is the case, submit an Extenuating Circumstances Request via e:Vision.

 Missing Exams/Course Tests/Presentations due to absence:

 If you have missed an assessment due to absence, you should report this on the online absence reporting system as soon as possible.
 If you are absent for medical reasons you should visit your GP on the day of the assessment to get a medical certificate.
 Other reasons will also require relevant evidence.

 You can seek permission for an absence in advance using the online reporting system.
 For absences over two weeks, contact us at your Hub.

 If you are an international student and hold a Tier 4 Visa, it is important for the University to check that you are attending regularly as this is essential for ensuring your visa’s validity.
 Your absences from teaching sessions may be recorded and you may be asked to explain why you have not attended.